Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADMSDeletedDirectoryObject.md

 ```

 ## DESCRIPTION
-This cmdlet is used to retrieve a deleted directory object from the directory
+This cmdlet is used to retrieve a soft deleted directory object from the directory.
+Note that soft delete for groups is currently only implemented for Unified Groups (a.k.a.
+Office 365 Groups).

 ## EXAMPLES